-- Veggie Protein – A creative strategy of cheese, powdered milk, powdered soy protein, freeze dried beans, rice and high protein energy bars, soy jerkies, nut butters, freeze-dried beans and whole grains should get you most of the way to balanced protein for your trip.
+- Veggie Protein – A creative strategy of cheese, powdered milk, powdered soy protein, freeze dried beans and rice (or rice and bean meals), high protein energy bars, soy jerkies, nut butters, and whole grains should get you most of the way to balanced protein for your trip.

 - Vegan Protein – Pretty much as veggie above less the cheese and powdered milk and checking other food’s ingredients to make sure a few animal products haven’t been slipped in.

 - Omnivore Protein – I don’t consume a lot of meat at home (but do not wish to proselytize my choice to others).
 But on the trail, for food variety and to get some extra protein I have succumbed to taking some meat jerky (my favorite is buffalo and turkey jerky) and/or hard, dry salami (I take locally made salami without nitrates).
 The protein in these meats along with cheese will complement the proteins in grains (rice, grape nuts, crackers, grains in energy bars, etc.) and other vegetable protein sources like soy and dried beans.
 Many dried meats like the hard-dry salami are also high in fat, increasing your calories per ounce.

 - GORP: In the past, my basic food was the old standby GORP.
 I custom mixed my own, getting most of my ingredients from Trader Joe’s (TJ’s) and the bulk bins of my local food coop.
 When hiking with others I mixed to their specifications.
 I can eat almost anything.